-Cyprus law, as the law where the property is sited (lex rei sitae), governs the disposal of immovable property in Cyprus.
-Therefore, the restrictions imposed by Cyprus law on the statutory portion apply regardless of the testator's domicile at the time of death, except for citizens of Commonwealth countries falling within the scope of section 42 of the WSL (see Question 23).
+Subject to the Succession Regulation (which allows testators to choose the law of their country of nationality to apply to their estate instead of Cyprus law), Cyprus law, as the law where the property is sited (lex rei sitae), governs the disposal of immovable property in Cyprus.
+Therefore, the restrictions imposed by Cyprus law on the statutory portion apply regardless of the testator's domicile at the time of death.